w4bo/AA2526-unibo-phddataplat/slides/01-bigdata.md

 * Yahoo!'s Hadoop installation:
   * 100,000 CPUs in > 60,000 computers (as of 2017)
   * Used to support research for Ad Systems and Web Search
-  * Also used to do scaling tests to support development of Hadoop
+  * Also used to do scaling tests to support the development of Hadoop

 # Cluster